OfficeDev/outlook-dev-docs/docs/add-ins/outlook-on-send-addins.md

 ### Mailbox type/mode limitations

-On send functionality is only supported for user mailboxes in Outlook on the web.
-The functionality is not currently supported for the following mailbox types and modes:
+On send functionality is only supported for user mailboxes in Outlook on the web, Windows, and Mac.
+The functionality is not currently supported for the following mailbox types and modes.

 - Shared mailboxes
 - Group mailboxes
 - Offline mode

-Outlook on the web won't allow sending if the on send feature is enabled for these mailbox scenarios.
+Outlook won't allow sending if the on send feature is enabled for these mailbox scenarios.
 However, if a user responds to an email in a group mailbox, the on send add-in won't run and the message will be sent.

 ## Multiple on send add-ins